 The thyroid gland produces an inactive hormone that has 4 iodine molecules attached to it called T4.
 The hormone then travels through the liver, where enzymes within the liver strip away one of the iodine molecule, activating the hormone to T3.

-High Levels of the hormone estrogen in the body will also interfere with the thyroid’s ability to function properly.
-Often women who have recently given birth suffer from hypothyroidism because of the estrogen spike that takes place post partum.
+High levels of the hormone, estrogen, in the body will also interfere with the thyroid’s ability to function properly.
+Often, women who have recently given birth suffer from hypothyroidism because of the estrogen spike that takes place post partum.

 High levels of estrogen interfere with the thyroid because estrogen competes with the thyroid for the thyroid receptors.

-Estrogen also can negatively impact the liver’s ability to process the thyroid hormone, as well as block the production of bile, which would also create an underproductive thyroid gland.
+Estrogen can also negatively impact the liver’s ability to process the thyroid hormone, as well as block the production of bile, which would also create an underproductive thyroid gland.

 The remedy for this is to consume more cruciferous vegetables as they are anti-estrogenic.
-But of course add some sea kelp just to make sure the iodine is available.
+But of course, add some sea kelp just to make sure the iodine is available.

-Click on the picture below to take a FREE Body Type Quiz
+Click on the picture below to take a FREE Body Type Quiz.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.